Dell P2415Q. Author’s review of the 4K monitor

 It is interesting that even the proprietary Dell Display Manager application for the monitor actually supports HiDPI, but formally not, so is blurry by default.
 And even Windows built-in dialer “Windows\System32\rasautou.exe” is also blurry by default.

-Update (): HiDPI-related capabilities are significantly expanded in Windows 10.
+Update (): HiDPI-related capabilities are significantly improved in Windows 10.

 System scale of 200%